-Inclusive: Worship at Parochial is collective in that it involves meeting, exploring, questioning, and responding to others and, for some, to God.
+Inclusive: Worship is collective in that it involves meeting, exploring, questioning, and responding to others and, for some, to God.
 At Parochial, pupils and adults can expect to encounter worship that is inclusive of, and fully accessible to, all.
 Some pupils and staff in our schools come from homes of different faith backgrounds as well as of no faith background.
 Moreover, many pupils will naturally be at different stages of their spiritual journey during their time in school.
 Pupils will be given the opportunity to think and ask questions.
 Care will be taken to ensure that the language used by staff facilitating worship avoids assuming faith in all those participating, listening and watching.
 Pupils will bring their own experience to worship and will have opportunities to contribute by writing prayers, choosing and/or creating content, and delivering worship.
 Pupil voice is encouraged through our school council.
 We want our worship to be accessible to all pupils, and we ensure that content is carefully chosen to be understandable and relevant, and to be delivered in such a way as to be clear to all.
-Pupils understand service as a worship to be a special time.
-They know that we need their understanding and support to include some of our neurodiverse and other SEND pupils, and that collective worship may no longer be silent, seated and still, but may involve headphones, fidget toys, wobble cushions and contributions from our gestalt processors.
-Pupil, staff and visitors have, of necessity and by example, become very accepting and welcoming.
-In some cases, the nature of 'collecting' for worship can be overwhelming for some of our pupils, and in this case we will provide adult support.
+However, the nature of 'collecting' for worship can be overwhelming for some of our pupils, and in this case we will provide adult support, and resources such as headphones.
 If collective worship remains inaccessible, pupils will be offered quieter times to access the material.